“In speaking of the angels he says, ‘He makes his angels spirits, and his servants flames of fire.’” (Hebrews 1:7)

 For instance, an angel baked bread for Elijah when he was hiding out in a cave and wanted to die (1 Kings 19:3–6).

-The angel of God (malakh Elohim) appeared in order to relieve her distress saying, “Do not be afraid; God has heard the boy crying as he lies there.
+The angel of God (malakh Elohim) appeared to relieve her distress saying, “Do not be afraid; God has heard the boy crying as he lies there.
 Lift the boy up and take him by the hand, for I will make him into a great nation.”
 (Genesis 21:18)

 This message is also a tremendous prophecy, as Ishmael became the father of the Arab nations.

-And angels ministered to Yeshua (Jesus) during his 40 days of fasting in the wilderness and subsequent temptation by Satan (Mark 1:13).
+Angels also ministered to Yeshua (Jesus) during his 40 days of fasting in the wilderness and subsequent temptation by Satan (Mark 1:13).

 Angels Worship God